Jean Garrigue Biography

-Jean Garrigue Biography and Poems.
-This is biographical information on Jean Garrigue, one of the best poets of all time.
-This biography page also provides a link to poems written by Garrigue, as well as, a video biography...if available.
+The biography of Jean Garrigue.
+This page has biographical information on Jean Garrigue, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Jean Garrigue was an American poet (1912–1972) born in Evansville, Indiana and wrote as an expatriate from Europe in 1953, 1957, and 1962.
 She eventually settled in.
 The Ego and the Centaur (1947) was Garrigue’s first full-length publication.
 She was a professor at Queens College, Smith College and several other colleges and universities.
 She was awarded a Guggenheim fellowship in 1960-61, and nominated for a National Book Award for Country Without Maps.
 The critic and poet Stanley Kunitz, called Garrigue "a wildly gifted poet…whose art took the road of excess that leads to the palace of wisdom."
 Garrigue was also romantically involved with Delmore Schwartz, Alfred Kazin, Stanley Kunitz, Larry Rivers and Josephine Herbst..
 American poet